shefket-mustafa/shefket-mustafa/README.md

 </p>

 <p align="center">
-   💡 I have also explored backend technologies like **Express.js** and **MongoDB** for a couple of projects just to have an idea if needed in the future.
+   💡 Currently looking into Redux/Toolkit.
+I have also explored backend technologies like **Express.js** and **MongoDB** for a couple of projects just to have an idea if needed in the future.
 </p>

 ### 🌐 Live Projects